gianpaj/cartrawler.github.io/_section_ios/integration.md

 ```
 source 'https://github.com/cartrawler/cartrawler-ios-pods'
 ```
-2. Include the pods in your podfile:
+2. Include the pod in your podfile:
 ```
-pod 'CarTrawlerSDK',
-pod 'CTPayment'
+pod 'CarTrawlerSDK'
 ```
 3. From the terminal, run:
 ```
 pod install
 ```

-**Carthage**

-1. Add `github "cartrawler/cartrawler-ios-sdk"` to your Cartfile.

-2. Run carthage update.

-3. Go to your Xcode project's "General" settings.
-Drag `CarTrawlerSDK.framework` from `Carthage/Build/iOS` to the "Embedded Binaries" section.
-Make sure “Copy items if needed” is selected and click Finish.

 **Manual Installation**